 Working with Expressions

 The final topic I’ll touch on today is which expressions I most often employ in my blending experiments – and – how and why I use them.
 While this list is far from all-inclusive, it showcases the bottles I incorporate most often.
-Thankfully, the majority of them are standard expressions that can easily be found at retail.
+Thankfully, the majority are standard expressions that can easily be found at suggested retail price.

 - Wild Turkey Rare Breed 116.8 – If you ever feel your blend is falling flat or lacking vibrancy or “kick,” a little Rare Breed goes a very long way.

-- Russell’s Reserve 10-year – If you ever need to bring the heat of your blend down but don’t want to sacrifice maturity, consider adding the 90-proof Russell’s Reserve 10-year.
+- Russell’s Reserve Ten-Year – If you ever need to bring the heat of your blend down but don’t want to sacrifice maturity, consider adding the 90-proof Russell’s Reserve Ten-Year.

-- Wild Turkey Master’s Keep 17 – This is in many ways my secret weapon when it comes to blending.
-Master’s Keep 17’s fragrant oak and layered spice can really take a so-so blend and make it extra special.
-And while it’s only 86.8 proof, it’s a near-batch-proof 86.8 (I believe the actual batch proof was 88.4, if I recall correctly).
+- Wild Turkey Master’s Keep Seventeen-Year – This is my secret weapon when it comes to blending.
+Master’s Keep’s fragrant oak and layered spice can really take a so-so blend and make it extra special.
+And while it’s only 86.8 proof, it’s near-batch-proof (I believe the actual batch proof was 88.4).
 My point is, you’re not adding water.
 You’re adding a full-flavored mature bourbon whiskey instead.
 How is that ever a bad thing?
-Oh, and if you can’t find Master’s Keep 17, Decades is an appropriate substitution.
+Oh, and if you can’t find the seventeen-year Master’s Keep, Decades is an appropriate substitution.

-- Russell’s Reserve Single Barrel (private selections) – The beauty of Russell’s Reserve Single Barrel, especially private selections, is their wonderful profile variance.
+- Russell’s Reserve Single Barrel (bourbon or rye private selections) – The beauty of Russell’s Reserve Single Barrel, especially private selections, is their wonderful profile variance.
 Each private selection in your collection has something unique to offer.
 Refer to your tasting notes and choose wisely!